saka-7252/RobloxQuickLaunch/README.md

 # RobloxQuickLaunch

-A Vencord custom plugin that allows you to launch the Roblox app directly from invitation links in Discord, bypassing the web browser.
+A Vencord custom plugin that allows you to launch the Roblox app directly from private server links in Discord, instead of opening the web browser.

 ## Installation